tmilliman/sirpy2/README.md

 environment either using python native virtual environments (or virtualenv) or the equivalent conda/anaconda virtual environments.

-### Using Python's venv module
+### Using Python's venv module and pip

-To setup and activate the virtual environment in the directory where you have extracted the git repository:
+The sir2geotiff utility uses the GDAL python binding.
+To build this python binding in a virtual environment you will need to have the GDAL library installed and the gdal library header files available.
+This is usually done at a system level and the procedure depends on the operating system used.
+Once the GDAL system libraries are installed you can create a virtualenv, activate and install the sirpy2 package by doing the following:

     python3 -m venv .venv
     . .venv/bin/activate
     python -m pip install git+https://github.com/tmilliman/sirpy2.git

+To test the installation you can issue the following command:

+   sir2geotiff --help

 ### Using conda based environments

-You can find documentation on using conda environments at [https://docs.conda.io/en/latest/](https://docs.conda.io/en/latest/) Again in the directory where you have extracted the git repository:
+You can find documentation on using conda environments at [https://docs.conda.io/en/latest/](https://docs.conda.io/en/latest/) In the directory where you have extracted the sirpy2 git repository you can create a conda environment, activate it and install the sirpy2 package by doing the following:

     conda env create --file environment.yml
+    conda activate sirpy
+    python -m pip install git+https://github.com/tmilliman/sirpy2.git